kyouko-taiga/SwiftKanren/README.md

 ```

 Any type that conforms to `Term` can be used as a value.
-The only requirement of the protocol is to implement a function `equals(_:) -> Bool` that LogicKit will use to match values.
+The only requirement of the protocol is to implement a function `equals(_:) -> Bool` that SwiftKanren will use to match values.
 However, it is currently not supported to define custom types for terms with subterms.
 Such structures should be mapped to lists or maps for the time being.

 ### Goals

-At its core, LogicKit uses [unification](https://en.wikipedia.org/wiki/Unification_(computer_science)), a kind of pattern matching, to solve programs.
+At its core, SwiftKanren uses [unification](https://en.wikipedia.org/wiki/Unification_(computer_science)), a kind of pattern matching, to solve programs.
 This process is used to build a substitution map that associates the logic variables of the program with their possible values.
 On the top of that, a handful of operators allows to define *goals*, a fancy name to designate functions that map a program to a stream of substitutions for which its relations hold.